Last Updated on 17 January 2026 by Cycloscope

 It is a circular cycle path that runs along the Szczecin Lagoon, also known as the Oda Lagoon.
 The city of Szczecin, from which the lagoon takes its name, is about 10 kilometers away from the water.

-Szczecin was for a long time one of the most important ports in Poland, characterized by Prussian-style architecture.
-During the Second World War, the city suffered considerable damage that was not immediately repaired as it was not a particularly touristic city.
+Szczecin was, for a long time, one of the most essential ports in Poland, characterized by Prussian-style architecture.
+During the Second World War, the city suffered considerable damage that was not immediately repaired, as it was not particularly touristy.
 In recent years, however, thanks to the restoration work, many tourists are beginning to appreciate it.

-From Szczecin, you can then continue cycling to the south following the cycle path along the river Oder, which we will discuss in the next paragraph.
+From Szczecin, you can continue cycling south along the river Oder on the cycle path, which we will discuss in the following paragraph.

 Points of interest along the Szczecin Lagoon Cycle Trail